hmrc/smartpay-connect-stub/README.md

 # About

 The smartpay-connect-stub is a stub microservice used in F2F project.
 It emulates group of Barclaycard related systems involved in taking a card payment.
 Those are a _smartpay-connect-proxy_ and _smartpay-connect_ connected to the PED (Pin Enabled Device).
 This service emulates the user interaction with PED.
-Various scenarios can be choosen definint user behaveiour for successfull and faile payments.
+Various scenarios can be choosen defining user behaviour for successfull and failed payments.

 # Websockets and MDTP

-Unfortunatelu because this service exposes a websocket endpoint it can't be deployd to MDTP platform.
+:shrug: Unfortunately because this service exposes a websocket endpoint it can't be deployd to MDTP platform.
 MDTP doesn't support such technology.
 Therefore this service has to always run on developer's machine.

-It has to also run locally when testing F2F on integrated environment (like Development, QA or Staging).
+:exclamation: It has to also run locally when testing F2F on integrated environment (like Development, QA or Staging).

 At the moment only Development and Staging are configured to connect to this stub.
-This is done in _face-to-face-frontend` microservice via setting `smartpayConnectUrl` [property](https://github.com/hmrc/face-to-face-frontend/blob/main/conf/application.conf#L119) pointing to production microservice or this stub.
+This is done in _face-to-face-frontend_ microservice via setting `smartpayConnectUrl` [property](https://github.com/hmrc/face-to-face-frontend/blob/main/conf/application.conf#L119) pointing to production microservice or this stub.

 # Architecture